openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 inflateMark(strm: ZStream): Promise&lt;number&gt;

-It is used to mark the location in the input data for random access and is returned asynchronously using Promise.
-The location information is returned when the operation is successful.
+Marks the location of the input data for random access.
+This API uses a promise to return the result.
+The location information is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.